 Hydroquinone is a Melanin Synthesis Inhibitor.
-The mechanism of action of hydroquinone is as a Melanin Synthesis Inhibitor.
+The mechanism of action of this material is as a Melanin Synthesis Inhibitor.
 The physiologic effect of hydroquinone is by means of DE pigmenting Activity.

 Several years later, concerns about safety prompted retailers to pull hydroquinone from the market.
 The FDA went on to discover that many of the products in question contained contaminants like mercury.
 They established that these contaminants were behind reports of adverse effects.

-Since then, the FDA has confirmed that hydroquinone can be safely sold over the counter (OTC) in 2 percent concentrations.
+Since then, the FDA has confirmed that it can be safely sold over the counter (OTC) in 2 percent concentrations.

 Read on to learn more about how it works, who might benefit from use, products to try, and more.

-Hydroquinone’s most common use is its ability to act as a reducing agent that is water soluble.
-Hydroquinone is used in photographic film and paper where it acts as a reducing agent, reducing silver halides to elemental silver.
+Its most common use is its ability to act as a reducing agent that is water soluble. this material is used in photographic film and paper where it acts as a reducing agent, reducing silver halides to elemental silver.
 Since it is known for its reducing ability, Hydroquinone is also polymerization inhibitor for Acrylic acid, Methyl Methacrylate, Cyanoacrylate, and other monomers that are commonly used in adhesives, glue, and other types of bonding applications.

 it is also commonly used in cosmetic applications, particularly in skin whitening compositions in typical concentrations of 2-4%.
 Hydroquinone’s other uses include chemical synthesis, agrochemical manufacturing, dye manufacturing, and as an anti-oxidant due to its anti-oxidation properties.